srainsdon/sethdev.tk/README.md

 ## This is where i will be testing stuff and what not.

 as well as work things out. it will be my test bed.

+## I am working on things

+ almost have the deploy system working